Zwi2801/AWS-restart/LABS/Databases/Lab 275- Introduction to Amazon DynamoDB.md

 **Task 4: Querying the Table**
 I used the Query option to retrieve a specific item efficiently.
 I specifically entered Artist:Psy and Song:Gangnam Style then I ran the query and confirmed that the correct item was returned almost instantly.
 I then used the Scan option to find items released in a specific year where I applied a filter for the Year = 1971, which returned only Imagine by John Lennon.
 This demonstrated the difference between Query which fast and indexed and Scan which is less efficient.

+**Task 5: Deleting the Table**
+From the DynamoDB dashboard, I selected the Music table and chose Actions then clicked on Delete table.
+I then confirmed the deletion by typing delete and the table and all its data were permanently removed.